-Plush Lining – Plush lining is another concept in wetsuit linings, that although it has been around for many years, it comes and goes with fashions.
+Plush Lining – Plush lining is another concept in wetsuit linings that reduces water movement inside the suit and increases the speed that a wetsuit will dry between dives.
 This type of lining is best described as tiny loops of weave, maybe only 1-2mm in length that stand proud of the internal surface.
 Again the concept is to trap more water within the suit, the more warm water in the suit the warmer the diver!
 (Although remember, a baggy suit is taking this concept too far).
 This lining also gives the inside of the suit a very soft and comfortable feel.

 Zips – There is always strong argument to whether metal or plastic zips are best.
-Metal zips are obviously the strongest but are prone to corrosion due to water exposure, while plastic zips are less robust but are impervious to corrosion.
+Metal zips are obviously the strongest but are prone to corrosion if you don't fry them properly, while plastic zips are less robust but are impervious to corrosion.
 Our best advice is always go for a well known zip such as YKK.
 Ankle zips on thicker suits do make getting into the suit much easier and should be considered.

 Kidney and Spine Pads – Some suits offer additional material over the kidneys and down the spine as these are key heat loss areas and when wearing a tank, they can significantly increase your comfort.
 This feature is normally only seen on thicker suits.

-Zip Baffle – This is a layer of material that sits behind the zip to stop water flowing through the zip but also to increase the comfort of the suit by not having the zip against your skin.
+Zip Baffle – This is a layer of material that sits behind the zip to stop water flowing through the zip but also to increase the comfort of the suit by not having the zip against your skin and slowing water transfer.